Aller au contenu principal

 You end up reaching for your phone.

-Typing into Google Translate, holding up the screen, reading the line at the last second.
-It works, but it kills the moment.
+Typing into Google Translate, holding the screen up, reading the line at the last second - it works, but it kills the moment.
 The point of this kit is to help you speak without improvising every time.

 Inside the kit